 Tom O'Neill – BSc (Hons), CQSW, MA (Econ), Dip FT, Advanced Diploma in Systemic Supervision:

-Tom has been the Programme Lead for the CYP-IAPT Systemic Family Practice (SFP) programme since it began in 2014 and he also teaches and supervises on this course.
+Tom has been the Programme Lead for the CYP IAPT Postgraduate Diploma in Systemic Family Practice (SFP) pathway since it began in 2014 and he also teaches and supervises on this course.
 Tom’s early professional background was in social work with children and families which he worked in for eleven years before becoming a family therapist working in Child and Adolescent Mental Health (CAMHS).
 Up until his retirement from the NHS in 2016, Tom was Consultant Family Therapist in Manchester CAMHS for 14 years working with working with children and young people with a range of mental health problems in both outpatient and inpatient services.